Economy of Vietnam: Foreign trade

 Since Đổi Mới in 1986, Vietnam has increased trading, growing both exports and imports in double digits ever since.
 More recently, alarms on trade account deficits have been raised domestically, especially after joining the WTO in 2007.
 Throughout the next five years after 2007, Vietnam ran a trade deficit with the rest of the world in the tens of billions of dollars, with the record trade deficit in 2008 of US$18 billion.

 The account deficit has since decreased.
-In 2012, Vietnam recorded a trade surplus of US$780 million, the first trade surplus since 1993.
-Total trade reached US$228.13 billion, an increase of 12.1% from 2011.
-In 2013, Vietnam recorded the second year of trade surplus of US$863 million.
-In 2014, Vietnam recorded the third year of trade surplus of US$2.14 billion, the largest trade surplus ever in history.
+In 2012, Vietnam recorded a trade surplus of $780 million, the first trade surplus since 1993.
+Total trade reached $228.13 billion, an increase of 12.1% from 2011.
+In 2013, Vietnam recorded the second year of trade surplus of $863 million.
+In 2014, Vietnam recorded the third year of trade surplus of $2.14 billion, the largest trade surplus ever in history.
 Three years later, in 2017, it surpassed itself with a record of $2.92 billion.